 Step 1: Research and Understand the Industry

 The best thing to do before you look for keywords is to research and understand the topic that your service page or product offering is about.
-You must find out what the company or brand is trying to sell or portray.
+You must find out what the company or brand is trying to sell or portray by using this keyword research strategy.
 This will give you ideas on how to create a comprehensive keyword list to target.
 Exploring the website and any customer forums will also provide great insight into choosing the right keywords.

 Step 2: Research Competitors

 Another great tip when looking for keyword ideas to target is to explore your competitors’ top keyword rankings.
-You should identify around three to five direct competitors to mine keyword data.
+When working on this keyword research strategy, you should identify around three to five direct competitors to mine keyword data.
 Use this competitive keyword data research to identify what search terms they are ranking for that your website is not.
 This is known as finding “keyword gaps” and will allow you to use a competitor ranking analysis to plan net-new content topics.

 Step 3: Find Keywords and Different Variations That Are Low Competition and High Volume